-Push notification are very powerful particularly nowadays where most of our online engagements happen through mobile.
-It’s a permission-based marketing which puts you in a safe zone for GDPR and gets your message straight into your customers’ phone screens.
+Push notifications are very powerful particularly nowadays where most of our online engagements happen through mobile.
+It’s permission-based marketing that puts you in a safe zone for General Data Protection Regulations (GDPR) and gets your message straight into your customers’ phone screens.

 And, unlike most third-party delivery apps, we put you at the helm of things from your message, to your target market, automation, and so on.
-Just keep in mind to use push notifications judiciously and not to overdo.
+Just keep in mind to use push notifications judiciously and not to overdo them.

 Once a week or twice a month will do and it can be as simple as “It’s Wing Wednesday at A1 Restaurant.
 Save $2 on our Wings Bucket!
 ORDER NOW” with a link to your online menu.

 Watch our video to learn how your customers can start using our DeliveryBizConnect online ordering app with YOUR personalized branding and download link (for referrals and customer tracking):

 For maximum benefit, we encourage our clients to share the download link with their code to customers and share it with their friends.